TSBB33 3D Computer Vision

 The course schedule in TimeEdit.

-- Additional material can be found in the course repository.
+• Additional material, including information about the exam, can be found in the course repository.

 K. Ikeuchi, Computer Vision, a Reference Guide, on-campus e-book.